Skip to main content

 Langfuse is needed regardless of gateway

-Bifrost's built-in observability monitors the gateway layer (request/cost/latency).
-Complete agent workflow tracing (multi-call connections, prompt quality evaluation, session tracking) is handled by Langfuse.
+Bifrost's built-in observability monitors the gateway layer (requests/cost/latency).
+Full agent workflow tracing (connecting multi-calls, prompt quality evaluation, session tracking) is handled by Langfuse.
 The two layers are complementary, not replacements.

 Result Report Structure (Planned)